- Amend reservations without charge

 The Grand Canyon slices into the flat, dry semi-desert of the north.
 Over millions of years, the Colorado and other rivers have carved deep canyons, revealing coloured rocks and soil now thousands of metres deep in places.
 Despite the increased elevation, the north of Arizona is still warm to hot in summer.
 However, winters are cold to below freezing with snows on the central peaks around Flagstaff.

-More Arizona destinations
+More about Arizona

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers